Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch5/index.md

 If we look at `AoA_p1` and `ToA_p1` for the first row, we see that they occur *after* the other ToA and AoA values in that row.
 This means that the first probe that "sees" blade 5 in every revolution is probe number 2, and the last probe to "see" it is probe number 1.

 Depending on the vibration analysis we're interested in, we might decide to collapse all AoA and ToA values into two large arrays.
 But mostly, we'll use them exactly in the form they are here.

+!!!!In the Google Colab notebook, at the end of the notebook there is a plot showing the resonances.
+I think this is mistakenly put in Chapter 5’s notebook and should be removed as this plot belongs to Chapter 6.

+!!!!I think including a picture of where the probes were positioned

 ## Conclusion